 For more information on this, please refer to the section on compensation.

-Source: §41-43, 63 of Labour Law, 2003; Regulations pertaining to working time which cannot be divided into weekly working days; Regulations on overtime and extra hours

-13/13 TRADE UNION

-Freedom of association and protection of the right to organize: Convention 87 (1948) Right to Organize and Collective Bargaining: Convention 98 (1949)

-Turkey has ratified both Conventions 87 & 98.
+Source: §41-43, 63 of Labour Law, 2003; Regulations pertaining to working time which cannot be divided into weekly working days; Regulations on overtime and extra hours 13/13 TRADE UNION ILO Conventions Freedom of association and protection of the right to organize: Convention 87 (1948) Right to Organize and Collective Bargaining: Convention 98 (1949) Türkiye has ratified both Conventions 87 & 98.

-Freedom of association means freedom to join a trade union.
+Summary of Provisions under ILO Conventions Freedom of association means freedom to join a trade union.
 This is part of the fundamental human rights.
-Employees may not be put at a disadvantage when they are active in the trade union outside working hours.
-The list of exclusions for sectors of economic activity and workers in an organization should be short.

-Trade unions are entitled to negotiate with employers on term of employment without hindrance.
-The freedom of a trade union to negotiate with employers to try and conclude collective agreements is protected.
-(The ILO has a special procedure for handling complaints from unions about violation of this principle).

-Workers have the right to strike in order to defend their social and economic interests.
-It is incidental and corollary to the right to organize provided in ILO convention 87.
+Employees may not be disadvantaged when they are active in the trade union outside of working hours.
+The list of exclusions for sectors of economic activity and workers in an organisation should be short.
+Trade unions are entitled to negotiate with employers on terms of employment without hindrance.
+The freedom of a trade union to negotiate with employers to try to conclude collective agreements is protected.
+(The ILO has a special procedure for handling complaints from unions about violations of this principle.)
+Workers have the right to strike to defend their social and economic interests.
+This right is incidental and corollary to the right to organize provided in ILO Convention 87.